NB x GMCL x ECB- Banner-01 1200.png

 The scorers must update cricHQ with the overs lost

-If the scorers are not notified or they do not update the scoring app, the match cannot be scored correctly.
+If the scorers are not notified or they do not update the scoring app, the match cannot be scored correctly (because it can affect the D/L/S Par and the revised target calculations).

 19.4.1.4.

-When a game does start, both sides must have at least 20 overs and must be allocated an equal number of overs for the start of each innings.
+When a game does start, both sides must have at least the Minimum Overs for the competition and must be allocated an equal number of overs for the start of each innings.

 19.4.2.